Low FODMAP reducing colic in breastfed babies.

 A landmark Australian trial (1) published in October 2018 has demonstrated that reducing the FODMAP content of the mothers diet can significantly reduce colic in their breastfed babies.
-Despite this trial being small, the high quality design (double blinded randomised controlled) and the magnitude of the results means the findings are worth taking notice of.
+Despite this trial being small, the high quality design (double blinded randomised controlled) means the findings are worth taking notice of.

 What is colic?

 Colic is described as bouts of crying or fussing for unexplained reasons that can occur in otherwise thriving babies (2, 3).
 Excessive crying is estimated to occur in up to one third of babies 3 months and younger (4) although often spontaneously resolves by age 3‐4 months without intervention.

 There is even a set of criteria to define colic: the WESSEL CRITERIA.
 To medically term a baby as suffering from colic, the the following criteria needs to be met: